 National Oceanic and Atmospheric Administration (NOAA) Sites:

-NOAA - Daily weather forecasts, severe storm warnings, climate monitoring, coastal restoration and lest we forget, fisheries management - Washington, DC
+NOAA - National Oceanic and Atmospheric Administration.
+This $6 billion federal agency is part of the the Department of Commerce and provides daily weather forecasts, severe storm warnings, climate monitoring, coastal restoration and lest we forget, fisheries management - Washington, DC

 NOAA - Center for Operational Oceanographic Products and Services (CO-OPS) Home page